amantinband/clean-architecture/README.md

 ### Application Layer Unit Tests

-The domain layer is tested using both unit tests and subcutaneous tests.
+The application layer is tested using both unit tests and subcutaneous tests.

-Since each one of the application layer use cases has its corresponding subcutaneous test, the unit tests are used to test the application layer standalone components, such as the `ValidationBehavior` and the `AuthorizationBehavior`.
+Since each one of the application layer use cases has its corresponding subcutaneous tests, the unit tests are used to test the application layer standalone components, such as the `ValidationBehavior` and the `AuthorizationBehavior`.

 ![Application Layer unit tests](assets/Clean%20Architecture%20Template%20Application%20Layer%20Unit%20Tests.png)